0

-Open Source Vector Search Engine and Vector Database - Andrey Vasnetsov
+Optimizing an Open Source Vector Database with Andrey Vasnetsov

-Open Source Vector Search Engine and Vector Database - Andrey Vasnetsov
+Optimizing an Open Source Vector Database with Andrey Vasnetsov

 “For systems like Qdrant, scalability and performance in my opinion, is much more important than transactional consistency, so it should be treated as a search engine rather than database.”